O-MO-TE-NA-SHI

 Down

-Japanese tea is divided into many kinds by the difference between a cultivation method,
+Japanese tea is divided into many types based on differences in cultivation methods,

 Types of Tea